aditi1800/mongo-secret/README.md

 You can also create network peering connection by providing aws account id, vpc id of vpc to be peered and IPv4 cidr block of vpc in parameters in jenkins.

+For running job in Jenkins, visit WO and then dev in Jenkins.
+To deploy a mongo cluster, build a job by providing parameters in **MongoDB-deploy** pipeline.
+And to undeploy an existing mongo cluster, build a job in **MongoDB-undeploy** pipeline.

 ## **INDEX**

 | S.No. | File Name              | Description                                                                                                                          |